NCAA Extends Recruiting Dead Period to August 31

 In short, coaches can still communicate with prospective recruits and transfers so long as it is not done in person.
 Calling, texting, DMing, emailing, Skype, FaceTime, Zoom, etc. are all permissible.

-The University of Louisville is already in the process of returning student-athletes back to campus, and are currently in phase two of Athletic Director Vince Tyra's plan.
+Georgia Tech is already in the process of returning student-athletes back to campus, and are preparing for Phase Two of Athletic Director Todd Stansbury's plan.

 Related Links: